junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 Please note this requirement is applicable to both full PhD students and visiting PhD students.
 Please visit our [website](https://www.liverpool.ac.uk/study/international/apply/english-language/){:target="_blank"} for details.

-# Potential Funding
-## Newton International Fellowships for Post-Doc
-The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open in 2021.
-Please contact us if you are interested.

-## China Scholarship Council for PhD Students and Visiting Researchers
+# China Scholarship Council for PhD Students
 We are proud to be the partner of the CSC scholarship.
 This is a very generous scholarship which provides full financial support.
 In particular, our university will waive the international tuition fee and CSC will provide the living allowance.

 The application will open every year around October.
 Please note this is a two-step application.